-In the Department of Developmental Services, this class is accountable for conducting detailed investigations of allegations of abuse and neglect of persons with intellectual disabilities and individuals within the autism spectrum who are receiving services funded by the Department of Social Services (DSS) as specified in applicable Conn.
+In the Department of Developmental Services this class is accountable for conducting detailed investigations of allegations of abuse and neglect of persons with an intellectual disability and individuals within the autism spectrum who are receiving services funded by the Department of Social Services (DSS) as specified in applicable Conn.
 Gen. Stat.

 Works under the general supervision of the Developmental Services Director of Investigations or other employee of higher grade.

 EXAMPLES OF DUTIES